Objective: To evaluate neutrophil-to-lymphocyte ratio (NLR) and monocyte-to-lymphocyte ratio (MLR) in patients with gouty arthritis.

 Results: Neutrophil-to-lymphocyte ratio values were 4.19 ± 3.37 in AGA patients, 2.64 ± 1.74 in patients in remission and 2.07 ± 1.01 in controls.
 Neutrophil-to-lymphocyte ratio values in AGA were higher than patients in remission and controls, whereas there was no difference between patients in remission and controls (p < 0.0001, p <0.0001, p = 0.453, respectively).
 Monocyte-to-lymphocyte ratio values were 0.36 ± 0.21 in AGA patients, 0.25 ± 0.15 in patients in remission and 0.22 ± 0.06 in controls.
 Monocyte-to-lymphocyte ratio was higher in AGA patients than in patients in remission and controls, but there was no difference between patients in remission and healthy individuals (p < 0.0001, p < 0.0001, p = 0.604, respectively).
 The NLR and MLR values in AGA patients had positive correlations with C-reactive protein, erythrocyte sedimentation rate and leucocyte count.
 The cut-off value of NLR was 2.18 in receiver operating characteristic (ROC) analysis (73% sensitivity, 63% specificity, AUC = 0.676; p = 0.004).
 The cut-off value of MLR was 0.22 in ROC analysis (62% sensitivity, 54% specificity, AUC = 0.655; p = 0.011).

-Conclusions: We concluded that MLR and NLR could be used as a cheap and useful inflammatory marker predicting arthritis attacks in patients with gout.
+Conclusion: We concluded that MLR and NLR could be used as cheap and useful inflammatory markers predicting arthritis attacks in patients with gout.